YubiKey 5 CSPN Series Specifics

 The touch sensor is always used when generating the OATH-HOTP, and is considered part of the standard operating procedure.

-For more information on the YubiKey application OATH-HOTP see Yubico’s website.
+For more information on the YubiKey application OATH-HOTP see Yubico’s website, OATH.

 CSPN Approved Mode

-To operate the YubiKey 5 in a CSPN approved mode, the user must first be identified by a first factor authentication scheme (e.g. username/password).
-The details for such a first factor authentication scheme go beyond the scope of this document however.
+To operate the YubiKey 5 in a CSPN approved mode, identify the user by a first factor authentication scheme.
+For example, username/password.
+The details for such an authentication scheme are beyond the scope of this document.

-When the OATH-HOTP application is enabled on the YubiKey 5, an access code must be set to protect the initial counter value and configuration.
-More details for such a configuration are described in the section below.
+When the OATH-HOTP application is enabled on the YubiKey 5, set an access code to protect the initial counter value and configuration.
+More details for such a configuration are described in the following section.

 Technical Configuration

-An example command line interaction for creating a protected OATH-HOTP with YKMan is depicted in the screenshot below.
+An example command line interaction for creating a protected OATH-HOTP with ykman is depicted in the following screenshot.

 ykman otp --access-code <value> delete [1|2]